-\emph{Switching dynamics}---Previous analysis focused on the end points of the switching process and offer limited insight into the dynamics that is involved.
-To probe the underlying mechanism more directly, we now examine the full time evolution of polarization and domain metrics under different electric fields, where domain ratio is defined as the proportion of the total volume occupied by domains with a positive polarization orientation.
-Among these, we selected two representative fields, $E = 13$ MV/cm and $28$ MV/cm, for detailed discussion.
-The monodomain Al\textsubscript{0.75}Sc\textsubscript{0.25}N exhibits a two-stage response at both low and high fields (see Fig.~\ref{fig:fig3}(a-b)).
-Initially, the polarization decreases gradually while the domain ratio remains nearly constant, reflecting an elastic response dominated by field-induced lattice compression.
-As the system approaches a critical point, the lattice undergoes a rapid elongation, coinciding with sharp drops in both polarization and domain ratio.
-Figure 3(c) shows the averaged magnitude of local polarization as a function of time.
-For both field strengths, we observe an initial drop followed by recovery, with the minima aligned across the sample, indicating a high degree of switching homogeneity.
-Similar trends are found at other Sc concentrations (see Fig.~S5(a–b) of SM \cite{SM}), suggesting the generality of this switching behavior.
+\emph{Switching dynamics}---Moving beyond steady-state endpoints, we examine the time-resolved polarization and reversed domain ratio under representative fields ($E = 13, 18, 23,$ and $28$ MV/cm).
+The domain ratio is defined as the proportion of the total volume occupied by domains with a positive polarization orientation.
+As an example, the monodomain $\mathrm{Al}_{0.75}\mathrm{Sc}_{0.25}\mathrm{N}$ displays a two-stage evolution (see Figs.~\ref{fig:fig3}(a, b)).
+Initially, the polarization decreases gradually while the domain ratio remains unchanged, characterizing an elastic regime dominated by compressive lattice strain.
+Subsequently, a rapid lattice elongation drives an abrupt reversal in both polarization and domain ratio.
+The temporal evolution of the average local polarization magnitude ($\langle |P| \rangle$) also undergoes a sharp initial drop and subsequent recovery (see Fig.~\ref{fig:fig3}(c)).
+For all applied fields, the alignment of these minima indicates a highly homogeneous switching process, characteristic of a uniform collective reversal.
+This behavior is robustly observed across other Sc concentrations (see SM \cite{SM}, Figs.~S13(a, b)), confirming the general validity of this switching pathway.

-In contrast, the multidomain exhibits a field-dependent switching mechanism.
-At low fields, both polarization and domain ratios decrease gradually and synchronously (see Fig.~\ref{fig:fig3}(a–b)) due to DW motion (see Fig.~\ref{fig:fig4}).
-At high fields, the system undergoes an abrupt drop and recovery, resembling the monodomain.
-The spatially averaged local polarization magnitude (see Fig.~\ref{fig:fig3}(c)) further highlights this distinction: even at the lowest point, its value remains significantly higher than that of the monodomain, indicating a highly inhomogeneous switching process.
-Similar behaviors are observed consistently across other Sc concentrations with a smooth evolution between the low- and high-field regimes (see Fig.~S5(c-d) of SM \cite{SM}), confirming that the presence of DW leads to a fundamentally different, domain-wall-driven switching mechanism from the collective mode.
+In contrast, the multidomain system exhibits a field-dependent switching mechanism.
+Across all applied fields, both polarization and domain ratios decrease gradually and synchronously (see Figs.~\ref{fig:fig3}(a, b)).
+However, the temporal evolution of $\langle |P| \rangle$ bifurcates depending on the field strength (see Fig.~\ref{fig:fig3}(c)).
+At low fields (13 and 18 MV/cm), this magnitude remains stable throughout the reversal.
+Conversely, at high fields (23 and 28 MV/cm), a pronounced transient valley emerges.
+Notably, these local minima of $\langle |P| \rangle$ remain significantly higher than the monodomain values, indicating a highly inhomogeneous and localized switching process.
+Consistently observed across all Sc concentrations (see SM \cite{SM}, Figs.~S13(c, d)), these dynamics confirm that DWs dictate a localized reversal pathway distinct from collective switching.